MladenNikolow/BankManagementSystem/README.md

   - Create Bank Account in different currencies
   - Add money
   - Withdraw money
-  - Send money to another bank accounts
+  - Send money to another bank account
   - See the history of the transactions
   - Currency exchange